 If you’re using a full-spectrum CBD products derived from cannabis containing THC, more may be better.

-In the end, each consumer will need to experiment until they find the most effective does for them and their symptoms.
+In the end, even though you can’t really overdose on CBD, each consumer will need to experiment until they find the most effective does for them and their symptoms.
 We have a free online CBD dosage calculator to help you get a good starting point by entering your weight, condition and severity.

 So Does CBD Work Without THC?

 As we’ve seen, CBD can be effective is various formats, from full spectrum, broad spectrum and even CBD isolate in certain cases.
 Bottom line is that CBD will work without THC.
 CBD does not “need” THC to work, but it all depends on the individual’s conditions, severity and genetics.